 Are Probationary Employees eligible for EDT funding?

 Probationary Employees new to the University are not eligible for EDT funding; they must be passed the 6 month probationary period before they can apply.
 The courses must also start after the probation is completed(if the course began before the end of the probationary period, it is not eligible for funding).

 Are members that are on Leaves of Absence (Maternity, LTD, Unpaid Leaves of Absence) allowed to access EDT funding?

-No, EDT policy states that applicants must be dues paying members at the time of application for EDT funding.
-In addition, our Constitution states that the University collects dues from the members' pay.
-If a member is not getting paid, they should not be paying dues, so they cannot opt to pay dues during these leaves.
+No, EDT policy states that applicants must be MRSA dues paying members at the time of application for EDT funding.
+Our Constitution states that the University collects dues from the members' pay; if a member is not getting paid, they should not be paying dues.
+Members cannot opt to pay dues during these leaves.

 What if I leave MRU?

 It is the assumption that the applicant will continue their employment at Mount Royal University once the course is completed.
-Reimbursement is contingent upon the course completion, passing grades received, and employment status at Mount Royal University.
-If you are no longer an Employee at the time of course completion you will not receive a reimbursement.
+Reimbursement is contingent upon the course completion, passing grades received, and active employment status at Mount Royal University.
+If you are no longer an Employee of MRU at the time of course completion you will not be eligible to receive a reimbursement.
 If your course end date is prior to your end date, you are still eligible for funding.